-The Company will elect to be taxed as a REIT under the Code for U.S. federal income tax purposes commencing with its year ended December 31, 2013.
+The Company has elected to be taxed as a REIT under the Code for U.S. federal income tax purposes commencing with its year ended December 31, 2013.
+The Company was organized and has operated and intends to continue to operate in a manner that will enable it to continue to qualify to be taxed as a REIT.
 As long as the Company qualifies as a REIT, the Company generally will not be subject to U.S. federal income taxes on its taxable income to the extent it annually distributes its net taxable income to stockholders, does not engage in prohibited transactions, and maintains its intended qualification as a REIT.
 The majority of states also recognize the Company's REIT status.
-For the taxable year ended December 31, 2013, the Company met the conditions for REIT status set forth above.